The Engagement Hub

 This is the way public organisations get feedback from people about the work that they are doing.
 Consultation is carried out in many ways- for example it can be done online, by telephone or face to face.
 They can be carried out on any topic or subject.
 They can be national and be about, for example, influencing major policies, or they can be carried out locally to help take difficult decisions or find out what people think about local issues.

 Good consultations make sure that local people and communities are involved in the decisions that affect their lives from day to day.
 Everyone has a chance to input.
 Our consultation and events calendar will give you more information about what consultations are taking place now, who is carrying them out and how you can be involved!

-To submit a consultation to be displayed on our ‘All Consultations’ page, simply follow the best practice guide and use the templates and links available below.
-You can then submit your consultation via the submission form on the ‘Submit a Consultation’ page.
+To submit a consultation to be displayed on the calendar, simply follow the best practice guide and use the templates and links available below.
+You can then submit your consultation by emailing firstname.lastname@example.org.

 Community consultation is based upon a simple principle.
 By enlarging the circle of participants whilst keeping it relevant, you can access a wide range of views that will enhance and inform your decision making process.
 A truly honest attempt to engage residents and other interested stakeholders in consultation, will benefit everyone- by giving anyone that is interested an opportunity to contribute and make them feel involved then as a result, you are more likely to encourage them to take ownership of the outcome.

 North Ayrshire Council has partnered with the Consultation Institute.
 This is an internationally recognised organisation with a reputation for best practice in Consultation.
 As a result it has offered training to officers from a broad spectrum of professional disciplines across the Community Planning Partnership making sure staff are able to consult and facilitate consultations with confidence.

 As a local resident you should be able to trust the quality of our Community Consultation Process which has been designed meet the Institute’s Charter Principles;

 - Integrity – There must be an honest intent to consult